AK1200

 AK1200 is the stage name of Florida-based musician Dave Minner, who works in the jungle and drum and bass genres.

 Career

 Minner produced his first record in 1993, when he did a remix of a Suburban Base Records track Somebody by Flex and Fats.

 His debut album, SHOOTTOKILL, was co-produced with Rob Playford of Moving Shadow.
 In the US, AK1200 has been credited with helping to increase the popularity of jungle and D&B through his live performances and remixes, as well as for playing for free.

-In 2000, he collaborated with Diesel Boy and DJ Dara to create the annual Planet of the Drums tour.
+In 2000, he collaborated with Dieselboy and DJ Dara to create the annual Planet of the Drums tour.